artists use The rule of thirds to create dynamic compositions

 Divide the painting surface into nine equal parts.

-Place lines horizontally and vertically at one third and two thirds.
+Place two lines horizontally and two lines vertically at one third and two thirds of the format.

 The main subject of the painting is placed at or near one of the intersections of the lines.
-(See the painting above.)
+The subject (the focal point) in the painting above is at the top left intersection.

-A heavy person sits on the short end of the teeter tooter.
-In order to balance, the lighter person sits way out on the longer side of the teeter tooter.
+A heavy person sits on the short end of the teeter totter.
+In order to balance, the lighter person sits way out on the longer side of the teeter totter.

 In a painting we place our subject, the focal point one third of the way into the painting.
 The rest of the painting takes up the remaining two thirds of the space.

-This makes a balanced painting, just like on a teeter tooter.
+This makes a balanced painting, just like on a teeter totter.

-The viewer's eye is drawn to the subject, then they don't look around the rest of the painting.
+The viewer's eye is drawn to a centered subject, then they don't look around the rest of the painting.
 Why?

 Tall or long paintings subjects may be placed along the third lines.